RyanZotti/Self-Driving-Car/AWS_P_Series_GPU_Setup.md

 	source ~/.bashrc

 	# Start up python and try to import to see if everything worked
+	# IMPORTANT: Make sure to type python3 instead of just python
+	# if you don't type python3 you'll get numpy import errors
 	import tensorflow as tf

 	# The pip3 install doesn't seem to work with Anaconda